-The moon rose as she watched from her window; the city lit up like golden jewels and the winter sky clear, fresh and sharp and only those with proof against it – like her – were able to enjoy it.
+The moon rose as she watched from her window; the city lit up like golden jewels and the winter sky clear, fresh and sharp and only those with proof against it, like her, were able to enjoy it.
 There were many questions she asked herself, what was her reason for being there?
-Was one of them.
-A bug crawling up the window caught the attention of the cat sprawled on the rug below her and in the street a car horn sounded, a couple talked outside a bar – should we walk home or get a taxi?
+Was one of them as a bug crawling up the window caught the attention of the cat sprawled on the rug below her.
+Out in the street a car horn sounded, a couple talked outside a bar – should we walk home or get a taxi?
 She watched them, she longed to be them, locked in her room, locked in her house.
 What was her reason for being there?
 Surely not to suffer like this, surely not to be a prisoner in her own house.
 The moon rose further still and played in a small cloud, the city became darker yet more golden but she didn’t move.
 She only questioned her reason for being there rather than being there.